 Council for Tobacco Research

-Initially called the Tobacco Industry Research Committee (TIRC), the Council for Tobacco Research claimed that its mission was to find out whether smoking was dangerous, and if so, "the next job tackled will be to determine how to eliminate the danger from tobacco."
+The original name of Tobacco Industry Research Committee (TIRC), changed (with a internal restructure) exactly ten years later to the Council for Tobacco Research in January 1964.
+It always claimed that its mission was to find out whether smoking was dangerous, and if so, "the next job tackled will be to determine how to eliminate the danger from tobacco."
+This became known as the 'Safe' or 'Safer Cigarette' program (until abandoned because it proved impossible).

 TIRC's first scientific director was Dr. Clarence Cook Little, who worked for TIRC/CTR from 1954 to 1971, the year of his death.
 Little began as chairman of TIRC's Scientific Advisory Board (SAB).
 He assumed the title of "scientific director" in 1959.
 Upon his death, Robert Casad Hockett became CTR's acting scientific director.
 In 1973, Hockett was succeeded by William Ullman Gardner, followed by Sheldon Charles Sommers in 1981, James Francis Glenn in 1988, and Harmon Carlyle McAllister, Jr. in 1991.